Bath Bomb Colorants:

 From that point you can add the bloomed dye directly to your baking soda prior to mixing with citric acid and incorporate the color.

-Again, sometimes when making bath bombs, it’s a little bit of trial and error, no one is going to get a perfect professional bath bomb after one try.
-Using colorants is not different, you have to experiment.
+Again, when making bath bombs, it’s a little bit of trial and error, no one is going to get a perfect professional bath bomb after one try.
+Using colorants is no different, you have to experiment.

-Mica’s are often times found in cosmetics and is what largely gives that sparkle and shimmer look, they are fine powder.
-Mica's are a naturally occurring mineral.
-These type of powders can also be manufactured, in which they can be combined with other minerals like pigments/oxides (which still makes them a natural colorant) or food coloring (like an FD & C, which then would not make them natural any longer).
-You can find mica's in many different places online to purchase and usually they are relatively inexpensive.
+Mica’s are often times found in cosmetics.
+Mica’s are what largely gives that sparkle and shimmer look.
+They are a naturally occurring mineral.
+These types of powders can also be manufactured.
+Meaning, they can be combined with other minerals like pigments/oxides (which still makes them a natural colorant).

-Purchase start packs which will give you a nice array of colors to try, and then when you find the colors you like, purchase those in a larger quantity.
+Starter packs will give you a nice array of colors to try, and then when you find the colors you like, purchase those in a larger quantities.
 The issue with mica’s, like lakes, is they are water insoluble.

-This means you have to add something to the mixture, like polysorbate 80, for them to disperse in water.
+That’s right, you’ll have to add in an emulsifier, like polysorbate 80, for them to disperse in water.
 Mica’s tend to give you a nice color, but not the bold, vibrant colors like with dyes and lakes.
-Mica's however are a great go to if you are a soap maker as they tend to not bleed like dyes and other liquid colorants.
+They are however, a great go to if you are a soap maker as they tend to not bleed like dyes and other liquid colorants in soaps.

-Mica's however, are beautiful in there own right, and you can purchase nearly any color under the sun, they are a very safe, rather inexpensive way of adding color to your bath bombs.
+These powdered colorants are beautiful in there own right.
+You can purchase nearly any color under the sun.
+Mica’s are safe in bath bombs, and a rather inexpensive way of adding color to your bath bombs.

 Hopefully using these colorants in you bath bombs will get a little easier know about them.
 We hope you enjoyed our post, be sure to share on social media.
 Have a great day!